johnhughes1984/mage2vagrant/README.md

 A Vagrant setup for a fully featured Magento 2 CE development environment

-> Note: still in early stages, no installation instructions are currently provided, use at your own risk!
+> Note: still in early stages, only basic installation instructions are provided, use at your own risk!

 ## Server details
 * Ubuntu Trusty 14.04